Updated September, 2013

 This is a super kid-friendly attraction.
-Best time to reach is in the morning just when it opens, so that you can enjoy the outdoor rides before the sun makes them unbearably hot.
+Best time to arrive is in the morning when it opens so you can enjoy the outdoor rides before the sun makes them unbearably hot.

 Check the various show times within the park, and plan the day accordingly.
-Snow World can be done in the afternoon, when the outside temperature is over 100F, and inside it is freezing cold!
-The go-karting right next to Snow World too should not be given a miss.
+Snow World can be done in the afternoon, when the outside temperature is over 100F, and inside it is freezing cold.
+Go-karting is next to Snow World.

 Many hotels and tour operators have packages that include pick-up and drop-off, entrance tickets, and lunch.
 It is best to call up different tour operators and compare rates to get a good deal.